doctorpangloss 8 months ago

 gpt-4o can change, but gpt-4o-2024-05-13 will always use the 2024-05-13 snapshot.

-• cj a day ago
+• cj 8 months ago

 i have a feeling those dates are an illusion of sorts.